Travertine Bathroom Vanity Tops: Pros, Cons & Care - Willow Bath and Vanity

 Why it’s trending

 As bathrooms move away from cold, flat surfaces toward spa-like warmth, travertine fits perfectly.
-It pairs beautifully with solid-wood vanities and natural textures for an organic-modern look.
+Its organic tones and tactile surface pair beautifully with solid-wood vanities and natural textures for the organic-modern look that defines 2026 bathroom design.
+Where a decade of bathrooms leaned crisp and clinical, travertine offers something softer, warmer, and more grounded — a material that feels quarried and real.

 Pros